kibitan/setup_mac/README.md

      - Battery: Don't Show in Menu Bar
    - Menu Bar Only
    - Clock
+     - Date
+       - Show date: when space - when space allows
-     - Show date and time in menu bar - disable ( use istat menus instead )
+       - Show the day of the week - disable time in menu bar
+     - Time
+       - Style - Digital (if with istat menus - Analog)
+       - Display the time with second - enable
      - Spotlight: Don't Show in Menu Bar
     - Siri: Don't Show in Menu Bar
  - Siri & Spotlight